encannedy/cytoo/README.md

 ## Describe

-to generate a readme file
+This project is meant to generate code in Node that will automatically create a ReadMe file

-##Github
+## Github

 github.com/encannedy

 ## Installation

-clone the repo
+clone the repo and open the file in the terminal using node then follow the prompts

 ## Usage

-to generate a readme file
+this project is intended to be used to generate a readme page

 ## License

 none

 ## Contributions